philum/cms/readme.txt

 Framework :
 - create plugins and let them be used as page or as apps
+- use Msql (the own noSql data system) to add/share/capture datas.

 All the HTML is replaced by a system of [connectors] :
 - contents are normalized